bmurders2/Interactive-Vector-Valued-Function-App/README.md

 # Interactive-Vector-Valued-Function-App
 Interactive demo web app featuring an on-the-fly supervised trained support vector machine for regression of a vector valued function.
 The web app is created via the Dash ML framework.
+Demonstrates the advantage of leveraging Docker for data science development without installing multiple software tools and frameworks with reproducible environments.

 Dash/Plotly: https://plotly.com/